maxkagamine/dotfiles/README.md

   notification on error.
 Used for [**pull-from-seedbox**](mods/wsl/.local/bin/pull-from-seedbox) and another script that runs yt-dlp to backup YouTube playlists.
+- [**flatten**](mods/misc-utils/.local/bin/flatten) - Flattens the contents of a
+  directory such that "foo/bar/file.jpg" is renamed to "foo - bar - file.jpg",
+  with an optional prefix/suffix added to the filenames.
 - [**intersect-csvs**](mods/misc-utils/.local/bin/intersect-csvs) — Creates CSVs
   containing only rows that exist in two or more of the given CSVs.
 For example, given A.csv, B.csv, and C.csv, creates A+B.csv, A+C.csv, B+C.csv, and